 Bone broths represent a wonderfully soothing liquid.
 They nourish your body from the inside out.
 There is particularly compelling data showing that bone broth helps fix common digestive issues.

 Bone broth also makes for the perfect base for any soup, stew, sauce or salad dressing.

 Or if cooking is not your thing, it's wonderful to sip on it's own.
-In that case, we recommend drinking 1-2 cups per day for nutritional benefits.
+In that case, you can start with 1-2 cups per day for nutritional benefits.